Skip to main content

 Scheduled monuments

 There are just over 2000 historic monuments in Northern Ireland which are classified as 'scheduled monuments'.
-This means they are protected as Monuments of Regional Importance to Northern Ireland as a whole.
+This means they are protected by legislation as monuments of regional significance to Northern Ireland.

 Generally these are in private ownership and the Historic Environment Division of the Department for Communities seeks to secure their upkeep, protection and maintenance through engagement with owners.